aonikpaulalock/Intern-Task/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Section was Tailwind with(https://github.com/facebook/create-react-app).

-## Available Scripts
+## Some Feature
+* Create simple card section and using react .
+* Using Some Animation with Aos .

 In the project directory, you can run: